ansys/pre-commit-hooks/README.rst

   have ``REUSE`` implemented in your repository.

  #.
 If you are using any custom templates or licenses, copy the .reuse and LICENSES directories from this repository
     into the target repository.
-If you are using the default ansys template and MIT.txt license, skip this step.
+If you are using the default Ansys template and MIT.txt license, skip this step.
 By default, the hook will copy the LICENSES/MIT.txt, .reuse/templates/ansys.jinja2, and .reuse/dep5 into the target repository when the hook runs.